LaGare GALLERY

 OUR STORY

 LaGare was quite the businessman and the father of five.
 As a promoter, he established the Quad Cities Antique show, and those Dealers flocked from across the nation, a yearly event held in Rock Island, Illinois.
 From prestigious Chicago, Illinois, estate sales to caring for three hundred Racing Pigeons, and a night-club owner, remember Disco in the late 1970s.
-And Lagare's father, David McDaniel, he was a WWII Navy ship mechanic, surprisingly, he became a pocket watch mechanic and avid collector, living a lifetime in the suburbs of Joliet, Illinois.
+And Lagare's father, David McDaniel, was a WWII Navy ship mechanic who, surprisingly, became a pocket watch mechanic and avid collector, living a lifetime in the suburbs of Joliet, Illinois.

-Then LaGare's daughters had closets filled with the latest fashion, and one seemed to use her wardrobe as carpeting (and I love her independence, so much like our father).
-And the youngest boy was doted on by our mother and sisters, yet he hardly ever smiled, even if I took him to the Rock River fishing or to the drag strip in Cordova, Ill.
+Then LaGare's daughters had closets filled with the latest fashion, and one seemed to use her wardrobe as carpeting (and love her independence, so much like our father).
+And the youngest boy was doted on by our mother and sisters, yet he hardly ever smiled, even if I took him to the Rock River fishing or to the drag races in Cordova, Ill.

-Copy Rights Reserved
+Trademark Registered - Copy Rights Reserved